spanner888/CamScripts/README.md

 ### Machinability & RPM

-The early work using the new Materials Workbench to add default group of "Machining" materials that have "Machinability" properties is also demonstrated in the second script 'CamFullProcessExample.FcMacro'.
+The early work using the new Materials Workbench to add a default group of "Machining" materials, 8 common metal and 5 wood, that have "Machinability" properties is also demonstrated in the second script 'CamFullProcessExample.FcMacro'.

-Spindle RPM is calculated, by retreiving ToolController material type of HSS or Carbide and then retreiving the corresponding HSS or Carbide surfaceSpeed from the Material data of the Job-Stock, which would be inherited from the design object.
+Spindle RPM <<MORE UPDATE is calculated, by retreiving ToolController material type of HSS or Carbide and then retreiving the corresponding HSS or Carbide surfaceSpeed from the Material data of the Job-Stock, which would be inherited from the design object.

 Note "ToolController material type" is an existing ToolController property and is not a "new Material", but maybe in future, [follow or join the design process]()

-??This a demonstration of the very early work to design Speeds and Feeds for FreeCAD.
-SEE XXXXX In future the ToolController material, might be set via a "new Material", depending on how we all decide to progress Speeds and Feeds.
+In future the ToolController material, might be set via a "new Material", depending on how we all decide to progress Speeds and Feeds.

 Note: The cutting machinability data and calculated RPM are real, usable values, but are not yet matched with background information on the expected machine capability and limitations.
 For example is the cutting machine:
 * a very rigid milling machine, with 20kW spindle @20,000 RPM (as seen in many tool catalogs)